Osiris-Team/Osiris-Team/dev_contract.md

 ## 3. Validity

-- All parties have freely agreed to the following and look forward to working together.
+- **3.1 Agreement:** All parties have freely agreed to the following and look forward to working together.
-- This contract intended to be valid from acceptance by all parties until termination.
+- **3.2 Duration:** This contract is intended to be valid from acceptance by all parties until termination.
-- Any previous versions of this contract are superseded upon mutual acceptance and transmission of a dated signed copy.
+- **3.3 Superseding Clause:** Any previous versions of this contract are superseded upon mutual acceptance and transmission of a dated signed copy.
-- This contract constitutes the entire understanding between the parties and supersedes all prior agreements or understandings, whether written or oral.
+- **3.4 Entire Agreement:** This contract constitutes the entire understanding between the parties and supersedes all prior agreements or understandings, whether written or oral.
+Any amendments to this contract must be in writing and signed by both parties.
-- Any amendments to this contract must be in writing and signed by both parties.
+- **3.5 Severability:** If any provision of this contract is held to be invalid, illegal, or unenforceable under applicable law, the remaining provisions of this contract shall remain in full force and effect.
+The parties agree to replace the invalid, illegal, or unenforceable provision with a valid provision that most closely reflects the original economic and legal intent of the parties.

 ## 4. Governing Law and Dispute Resolution